 Fancy something sweet?
 Make a batch of jam at home that can be used for breakfast, lunch and baking.
 Place your chosen fruit (fresh or frozen) into a pan with granulated sugar and simmer over a low heat until all the sugar has dissolved.
 Bring to the boil until the jam is thick.
 Allow to cool and then place in sterilised jars.

 Use any leftover bread – the staler the better – to make crispy croutons for soup or salads.
 Simply cut the bread into chunks and cover in olive oil, salt and pepper.
 Bake until golden.
 Or blitz the bread in a food processor and use to coat salmon, cod or chicken.

 Hunger pangs hitting by 3pm?
-Reach for one of our new rainbow layer salads next lunchtime.
-Developed by our expert chefs, these flavour-packed pots are filled with tasty proteins, wholegrain carbs and colourful veggies.
+Reach for one our new nourish pots next lunchtime.
+Developed by our expert chefs, these flavour-packed pots are filled with tasty proteins and slow-release carbs, which keep you fuller for longer, and layered with colourful veggie goodness.
 There are five varieties, all under 400 calories, to try, including beetroot and feta, sesame prawn and coronation chicken.

 Pick up this salad and many more delicious options in our Foodhalls now.

-Looking for mouthwatering meal ideas?
+Looking for recipe inspiration?
 Try chef Chris Baber’s latest recipes